Asha20/ring-menu/README.md

 npm install ring-menu
 ```

-You can now import the ES6 code like so:
+You can now import the module like so:

 ```js
 import * as RM from "ring-menu/es6/ring-menu";